thetatoken/theta-edge-store-demos/demos/image/README.md

 #### Launch a single-node EdgeStore private network

-If you haven't done so, please follow [this guide](../../docs/SETUP.md). to setup the EdgeStore environment, launch a single node network with the following the steps in [this guide](../docs/SETUP.md#launch-a-single-node-edgestore-private-network).
+If you haven't done so, please follow [this guide](../../docs/SETUP.md) to setup the EdgeStore environment, and launch a [single node network]((../../docs/SETUP.md#launch-a-single-node-edgestore-private-network)).

 #### Upload/Download an image file

-Use the following command to upload the `smiley_explorer.png` file:
+Use the following commands to upload the `smiley_explorer.png` file:

 ```shell
 cd ~/edge-store-playground